Skip to Main Content

 HYDROS being inspected at the Shell Eco-marathon

-Despite this hurdle, the Hydrogreen team rapidly adapted and proved that its design was safe by showcasing its simulation results.
+Despite this hurdle, the Hydrogreen team rapidly adapted and proved that its design was safe by showcasing its results.
 By using SCADE solutions, the team easily updated its design and produced good documentation for each change requested by the judges.
 “A well-developed and well-documented architecture helped us pass the inspection,” says Czarnigowski.

 graphic-depicting-how-hydros-functions-1